Home Online Business Blog Asset Management vs. Wealth Management

 Both asset and wealth managers focus on managing investment portfolios on behalf of their clients.
-However, there are some significant differences between asset management vs. wealth management.1
+However, there are some significant differences between asset management and wealth management.1

 Asset managers primarily work on growing their clients' assets to maximize returns.
 Wealth managers have a broader focus and offer a range of financial services and advice aimed at helping high-net-worth individuals (HNWIs) manage their wealth and achieve their long-term financial goals.
 Read on to discover more differences between them.